tereshchenkotanya/kpi-tech-writer-course/marina-latkova/README.md

 <br />
 <br />

- > ## **Table of Contents**
+ > ## **Table of contents**
  <br />

-1. Installation and Account Setup
+1. Installation and account setup
-2. Entering Menstrual Cycle Data
+2. Entering menstrual cycle data
-3. Tracking Menstrual Cycle
+3. Tracking menstrual cycle
-4. Recording Symptoms and Moods
+4. Recording symptoms and moods
-5. Health Insights and Articles
+5. Health insights and articles
-6. Settings and Customization
+6. Settings and customization
 7. Troubleshooting
 <br />

 > ## **1.
-Installation and Account Setup:**
+Installation and account setup:**
 <br />

 * Download and install Flo Health - Period Tracker from your device's app store (available for both iOS and Android).